yvonne0711/sales-tracker/README.md

 ## CI/CD

+# Pylint and Pytest Workflow

+- Pylint fails if any `.py` files are under a score of 8.5.
+- Pytest ignores dockerfiles and the terraform directory and pytest coverage fails if the coverage of the tests is under 60%.

+# Docker containers Workflow

-To push the docker images to the ECR, simply push to the repository and the CI/CD workflow will be activated.
+To push the docker containers to the ECR, simply push to the repository and the CI/CD workflow will be activated.